Air Force One: First presidential aircraft

 Franklin D. Roosevelt was the first president to fly in an aircraft while in office.
-The first aircraft obtained specifically for presidential travel was a Douglas Dolphin amphibian delivered in 1933 which was designated RD-2 by the US Navy and based at the naval base at Anacostia D.C.
-The Dolphin was modified with luxury upholstery for four passengers and a small separate sleeping compartment.
-The aircraft remained in service as a presidential transport from 1933 until 1939.
-During World War II, Roosevelt traveled on the Dixie Clipper, a Pan Am-crewed Boeing 314 flying boat to the 1943 Casablanca Conference in Morocco, a flight that covered 5,500 miles (8,890 km) in three legs.
-The threat from the German submarines throughout the Battle of the Atlantic made air travel the preferred method of VIP transatlantic transportation.
+The first aircraft obtained specifically for presidential travel was a Douglas Dolphin amphibian modified with luxury upholstery for four passengers and a small separate sleeping compartment.
+Designated RD-2 by the US Navy, it was delivered in 1933 and based at the naval base at Anacostia in Washington, D.C.
+The aircraft remained in service as a presidential transport from 1939.

+During World War II, German submarines operating in the Atlantic Ocean made air travel the preferred method of VIP transatlantic transportation.
+In 1943, Roosevelt traveled to the Casablanca Conference in Morocco on the Dixie Clipper, a Pan Am-crewed Boeing 314 flying boat, on a flight that covered 5,500 miles (8,890 km) in three legs.

-Concerned about relying upon commercial airlines to transport the president, officials of the United States Army Air Forces, the predecessor to the US Air Force, ordered the conversion of a military aircraft to accommodate the special needs of the commander-in-chief.
-The first dedicated aircraft proposed for presidential use was a C-87A VIP transport aircraft.
-This aircraft, number 41-24159, was modified in 1943 for use as a presidential VIP transport, the Guess Where II, intended to carry President Franklin D. Roosevelt on international trips.
-Had it been accepted, it would have been the first aircraft to be used in presidential service.
-After a review of the C-87's highly controversial safety record in service, the Secret Service flatly refused to approve the Guess Where II for presidential carriage.
-As the C-87 was a derivative of the Consolidated B-24 Liberator bomber, it presented strong offensive impressions to enemy fighter aircraft as well as foreign destinations visited, an issue not present with airplanes that were used purely for transport.
-The Guess Where II was used to transport senior members of the Roosevelt administration on various trips.
-In March 1944, it transported Eleanor Roosevelt on a goodwill tour of several Latin American countries.
+Concerned about relying upon commercial airlines to transport the president, officials of the United States Army Air Forces, the predecessor of the US Air Force, ordered the conversion of a military aircraft to accommodate the special needs of the commander-in-chief.
+In 1943, a C-87A transport, number 41-24159, was modified to carry President Franklin D. Roosevelt on international trips.
+But after a review of the C-87's controversial safety record, the Secret Service flatly refused to approve the aircraft for presidential carriage.
+The C-87, a derivative of the Consolidated B-24 Liberator bomber, also carried more militaristic associations than aircraft designed for transport.
+The aircraft, named Guess Where II, was used to transport senior members of the Roosevelt administration on various trips.
+In March 1944, it flew Eleanor Roosevelt on a goodwill tour of several Latin American countries.
 The C-87 was scrapped in 1945.

 The Secret Service subsequently reconfigured a Douglas C-54 Skymaster for presidential transport duty.
-The VC-54C aircraft, nicknamed the Sacred Cow, included a sleeping area, radiotelephone, and retractable battery powered elevator to lift Roosevelt in his wheelchair.
-As modified, the VC-54C was used by President Roosevelt only once before his death, on his trip to the Yalta Conference in February 1945.
+The VC-54C aircraft, nicknamed the Sacred Cow, included a sleeping area, radiotelephone, and retractable battery-powered elevator to lift Roosevelt in his wheelchair.
+The VC-54C flew President Roosevelt only once, to the Yalta Conference in February 1945.